Ludo.ai

 1. Navigate to the Image Generator from the main menu on the left sidebar.

-2. Select a Generation Mode: On the left, choose your primary workflow: creating a new image from scratch, using a reference, performing a full edit, or inpainting with a mask.
+2. Select a Generation Mode: On the left, choose your primary workflow from the available options: Generate New, Edit Image, Generate from References, Generate with Style, Edit with Mask, or Erase with Mask.
 This choice is key to getting the results you want.

-3. Provide Your Input: Depending on the mode, you will enter a text prompt, upload a reference image, or both.
+3. Provide Your Input: Depending on the mode, you will enter a text prompt, upload a base image (Reference 1), and optionally upload a second reference image (Reference 2) to guide the generation.
 Be as descriptive as possible in your prompts for the best results.

-4. Apply Filters (Optional): Below the prompt, you can use filters to refine your request by Image Type (Art, Gameplay, Icon, Asset), Platform, Genre, Art Style, Perspective, Aspect Ratio, and Color.
+4. Apply Filters (Optional): Below the prompt, you can use filters to refine your request by Image Type, Platform, Genre, Art Style, Perspective, Aspect Ratio, and Color.

 5. Click "Generate": Ludo.ai will process your request and typically generate two unique image results.